 Many brands have a Twitter or Facebook Page feed displaying their latest posts, but did you know that you can combine content from multiple social media channels in one place and display the social media feeds with your brand look and feel?

 With Flockler's platform, you can create a beautiful social media feed in a few minutes.
-You can, for example, display a hashtag feed, posts by a specific username, or the latest posts of company Facebook and LinkedIn Pages (see the full list of supported channels and content types).
+You can, for example, display a hashtag feed, posts by a specific username, or the latest posts of company Facebook (see the full list of supported channels and content types).
 A social media feed inspires people to spend more time on your services and drives traffic and engagement in social media channels.

 Here are 4 ways to display social media feeds on your website, intranet, mobile application, or digital screens: